Cockatoo IslandTransport: Parramatta River Ferry from Circular Quay

 Cockatoo Island is Australia's most unusual urban park - a heritage-listed island in the middle of Sydney Harbour.
 Where else can you pitch a tent and camp so close to the city, or get such a magnificent view of the harbour bridge, the city skyline and the wonderful juxtaposition of headlands, suburbs and water?

-There are plenty of things for visitors to see and do on Cockatoo Island, mainly revolving around the convict era buildings that are being restored, and the shipbuilding and repair facilities, much of which remains.
+There are plenty of things for visitors to see and do on Cockatoo Island, mainly revolving around the convict era buildings, and the shipbuilding and repair facilities.
 You can do your own self-guided tours by following an informative brochure, or hire a digital audio player and take your guide around with you in your pocket.
 Alternatively, a guided tour of the relics from the island's convict and shipbuilding years is also available.
 A transit tunnel which passes under the centre of Cockatoo Island at close to sea level was cut many years later when the island was used as a dockyard and shipbuilding facility.
+The tunnel gives easy access from one side of the island to the other.

-Since 2005, Cockatoo Island has hosted a number of major events.
+Since 2005, Cockatoo Island has hosted a number of major events and continues to do so.
 They range from collaborations with the Sydney Writers' Festival to an international freestyle motocross competition.

 Visitor facilities include shower facilities for campers, toilets, a visitors centre, a cafe and a waterside bar.